hxhcreate/DARE/README.md

 DARE aims to be both flexible and user-friendly to use with:
 - Easy extension of diverse RL algorithms for dLLMs
 - Easy extension of comprehensive benchmark evaluations for dLLMs
-- Seamless integration of existing and upcoming dLLM infras with modular APIs, ensuring compatibility and ease of use
+- Seamless integration of existing and upcoming dLLM infras, ensuring compatibility and ease of use
 - Ready integration with popular HuggingFace dLLMs

-DARE is still work in progress.
-We are considering supporting more models and algorithm for training and evaluation.
+DARE is still work in progress, we are considering supporting more models and algorithm for training and evaluation.
+We warmly welcome the research community in this direction for their collaborations, feedback and suggestions.
+Let's make diffusion large language model great!!!👊

 ## 📢 News
-- [2025-12-01]: We open-sourced our codebase of DARE, including training and evaluation with faster inference for dLLM. **DARE is still work in progress, we warmly welcome the research community in this direction for their collaborations, feedback and suggestions.
-Let's make diffusion large language model great!!!👊**
+- [2025-12-08]: Support Coupled-GRPO, CJ-GRPO and SPG algorithm.
+- [2025-12-03]: Support sequence parallel for several dLLMs (LLaDA/Dream).
+- [2025-12-01]: We initialize the codebase of DARE (dLLM Alignment and Reinforcement Executor), including faster SFT/RL (d1, BGPO) training (LLaDA/Dream) and evaluation (LLaDA/Dream/SDAR).

 ## 🔍 Catalogue